How to Transition from Rear-Facing to Forward-Facing Safely with babyark

 When the time comes to switch to forward-facing, babyark ensures that the process is simple and safe.
 Here’s how babyark’s features support a smooth transition:

 - Adjustable Harness and Headrest: babyark’s no-rethread harness and adjustable headrest make it easy to accommodate your child’s growing size.
-As you transition from rear-facing to forward-facing, you can quickly adjust the harness height to ensure that it fits properly. babyark also has easy adjustment of recline angles, with a clearly-labeled safe zone, that can be done even with baby in seat!
+As you transition from rear-facing to forward-facing, you can quickly adjust the harness height to ensure that it fits properly. babyark also has easy adjustment of recline angles, with a clearly-labeled safe zone, that can be done even with baby in the seat!

 - SafeCoil™ Energy Absorption: babyark’s SafeCoil™ technology continues to offer superior energy absorption in forward-facing mode, reducing the forces your child experiences in the event of a collision.